Wally Bell: Umpiring career

 Bell graduated from Austintown-Fitch High School in 1983.
 He began umpiring Little League and summer league games when he was 17.
 Bell and fellow Austintown-Fitch graduate Brian O'Nora attended umpiring school together the next year.
 Both men became major league umpires.
 Bell umpired in the International League, Triple-A Alliance, Dominican Republic League, Southern League, Carolina League, South Atlantic League and New York–Penn League during his minor league career.
 He spent eight years in the minor leagues before being promoted to the majors in 1992.

 After reaching the major leagues, Bell umpired in one World Series (2006), three All-Star Games (1997, 2000, 2013), seven Division Series (1998, 1999, 2003, 2004, 2006, 2012, 2013) and four League Championship Series (2000, 2001, 2005, 2010).

+Notable games

 Bell umpired the first game in New York City after the September 11, 2001 attacks.
 In Cleveland during the 2007 season, he was working during a triple play, which was turned from the third baseman to the second baseman to the first baseman.
 Bell was at first base when Barry Bonds broke MLB's all-time home run record on August 7, 2007.
 He was at third base on August 24, 2012, when Adrián Beltré of the Texas Rangers hit for the cycle against the Minnesota Twins.
 He was also at third base when the New York Yankees turned a 4-6-5-6-5-3-4 triple play against the Baltimore Orioles on April 12, 2013.
 One of his proudest moments was when he returned to the baseball diamond after open heart surgery in 1999.